interagent/http-api-design/README.md

 and use requests with this value in the `If-None-Match` header to determine if the cache should be updated.

-#### Trace requests with Request-Ids
+#### Provide Request-Ids for Introspection

 Include a `Request-Id` header in each API response, populated with a UUID value.
-If both the server and client log these values, it will be helpful for tracing and debugging requests.
+By logging these values on the client, server and any backing services, it provides a mechanism to trace, diagnose and debug requests.

 #### Paginate with Ranges